 3. Consulting Services for school and unit-led initiatives

-Established in 2013, the OE office is a priority in the University's current Strategic Plan.
-It is Strategy 14 under Pillar 5: Steward the University's Resources to Promote Academic Excellence and Affordable Access).
+Established in 2013, the OE office is a priority in the University's current Strategic Plan (strategy 14 under Pillar 5: Steward the University's Resources to Promote Academic Excellence and Affordable Access).
 Organizational Excellence builds upon the University's continuous improvement program, Process Simplification, established in 1994.

 To enhance organizational capacity across academic and administrative service areas, and thereby advance excellence in our core missions of education, research and scholarship, and facilitate the realization of strategic priorities.